enactic/openarm_mujoco/README.md

 - Off-diagonal inertias are set to zero
 - Motors require `ctrlrange` limits and joints have additional runtime properties `damping` and `frictionloss`

+## License

+Licensed under the Apache License 2.0.
+See `LICENSE` for details.

+Copyright 2025 Enactic, Inc.

 ## Code of Conduct

 All participation in the OpenArm project is governed by our